-- Peanut and other nut butters: Note that some types of nut butters (like pistachio) do go rancid quickly.
+- Peanut and other nut butters: Note that some nut butters (like pistachio) go rancid quickly.

 - Beans and lentils

-- Meat: In addition to Spam, there’s now endless options for canned beef, chicken, turkey, sausages, bacon, and more.
+- Meat: In addition to Spam, there are now endless options for canned beef, chicken, turkey, sausages, bacon, and more.
 You can also find some meats in pouches.

 - Tuna and other fish: Look for pouches in addition to cans.